Course & Project Design

 How do I find community partners for my class?

 Faculty are welcome to choose appropriate community partners for their courses.
 Many faculty find that their academic interests or research have already brought them into contact with community partners.
 But for others, the connections are not immediate.
-CUPS is happy to help with identifying possible community partners, and is developing a database of past and potential partners.
+CUPS is happy to help with identifying potential community partners, and is developing a database of past and potential partners.

 Identifying Projects or Service